 25And the first came out red, all covered with ringlets of hair; and they called his name Esau.

-26And after him his brother came forth, and his hand held Esau's heel; and his name was called Jacob; and Isaac was 60 years old when Rebekah bore them.
+26And after him his brother came forth, and his hand held Esau's heel; and his name was called Jacob; and Isaac was 60 years old when she bore them.

 This too is reasonably easy to compute the year of birth.
 Isaac’s year of birth was 8884 After Adam, which was his first year so 59 years later the twins are born.
 8883 + 59 = 8942.